waa/bacula-tapealert/README.md

 Any TapeAlert messages reported are then logged into the Job log.

-Depending on the type of TapeAlert message(s) reported, the SD can then act on the alert and disable a volume in the catalog, disable a faulty or failing tape drive device, and even fail the Job.
+Then, depending on the type of TapeAlert message(s) reported, the SD can then act on the alert and disable a volume in the catalog, disable a faulty or failing tape drive device, and even fail the Job.

 The two SD device configuration settings to enable this feature are:

 - **ControlDevice =** /path/to/some/dev/sg_node   *See below
 - **AlertCommand =** "/opt/bacula/scripts/tapealert %l"

 Historically, the `ControlDevice` would be set to a tape drive device's SCSI Generic (SG) node.
-For example: `/dev/sg4`
+For example: '/dev/sg4'

-The `AlertCommand` is typically set to point to the `/opt/bacula/scripts/tapealert` sample bash script which is shipped with Bacula.
-The `%l` on the command line represents the "archive control channel name" (ie: ControlDevice) of the tape drive which will be passed to the AlertCommand script.
+The `AlertCommand` is typically set to point to the '/opt/bacula/scripts/tapealert' sample bash script which is shipped with Bacula.
+The '%l' on the command line represents the "archive control channel name" (ie: ControlDevice) of the tape drive which will be passed to the AlertCommand script.

 ## THE PROBLEM:
 A tape drive's SG node may change after a reboot, depending on when the kernel identifies and enumerates it.
 This represents a problem since the Bacula SD's tape drive resource configurations (including this ControlDevice setting) are usually set once during configuration and then left.